 01. How old is Pile Gate Dubrovnik?

-Pile Gate dates back to the 14th century, though the current outer gate structure was completed in 1537.
+The Pile Gate originated in the 14th century but the present outer gate was finished in 1537.

 02. Can you drive to Pile Gate?